A/B testing statistics can often seem overwhelming, but they are essential for making informed decisions.

 Why are these ranges, or intervals, needed?

-When we put together the confidence interval and confidence level, we get the conversion rate as a spread of percentages.
+When we combine the confidence interval and confidence level, we get the conversion rate as a range of percentages.

-The single conversion rate percentage you calculate for a variation is a point estimate taken from a random population sample.
-When we conduct an A/B test, we are attempting to approximate the mean conversion rate for the population.
+The single conversion rate percentage you calculate for a variation is a point estimate based on a random sample from the population.
+When we conduct an A/B test, we aim to estimate the population mean conversion rate.

-The point estimate doesn’t provide very accurate data about all your website visitors.
+The point estimate doesn’t provide a very accurate picture of all your website visitors.
 The confidence interval provides a range of values for the conversion rate (the point that is likely to contain the actual conversion rate of the population).

-The interval provides you with more accurate information on all the visitors of your website (population) because it incorporates the sampling error (don’t mix it up with errors I and II above).
+The interval provides you with more accurate information about all the visitors to your website (the population) because it accounts for sampling error (don’t mix it up with errors I and II above).
 It also says how close the results are to the point estimate.

-In the example from the VWO interface, the confidence interval is shown as ± to the point estimate.
+In the example from the VWO interface, the confidence interval is shown as ± the point estimate.
 This ± number reflects the margin of error.
-It defines the relationship between population parameters and sample statistics (how the results that you got during the test would work for all your website visitors).
+It defines the relationship between population parameters and sample statistics (how the results you got during the test would apply to all your website visitors).

 What margin of error is good?